cpske/ISP/agile/pad-summary.md

 ## Tip 30.
 Write Cohesive Code

-Applies to classes, components, and packages or releases.
+Applies to classes, components, and packages.

 A class containing lots of code for many different functions will need to change more often, and less likely to be reusable.

 "Keep classes focused and components small."